In-office testing

 What is the two-tier model (staff vs. clinician)?

-Tier 1 is the scan plus staff review of your printout—focused on quality and education.
+Tier 1 is the scan plus about 15 minutes of staff-led, in-depth review—we explain your results clearly in plain language (education, not prescribing).
 Tier 2 is when a physician or nurse practitioner integrates InBody with your chart, medications, and goals for medical decision-making.
-The same visit may include one or both, depending on how your appointment is scheduled.
+If you need a clinician discussion after Tier 1, you can schedule an appointment with your doctor or NP to review results.
+The same visit may include one or both tiers, depending on how your appointment is scheduled.

 Is InBody safe for everyone?